 Response: Not accepted.
 It should be noted that this provision was not part of the 2023 draft TLAB proposals on the R&D tax incentive.
 It is government's intention to retain the current rules, which allows for only expenditure incurred in respect of a prototype or pilot plant created solely for purpose of the process of R&D (and not intended for use or used in the production process after the R&D is completed) to be deducted at the incentive rate of 150 per cent.
-All other eligible assets used for R&D activity qualify for the accelerated depreciation allowance under section 12C and section 13.
+All other eligible assets used for R&D activity qualify for the accelerated depreciation allowance under section 12C and section 13 of the Act.

-12.3.
+10.3.
 Enhanced deduction in respect of certain machinery, plant, implements, utensils and articles used in the production of renewable energy

-(Main reference: Sections 8,11, new section 12BA,12E,12N,12P,23A,23G of the Income Tax Act: Clauses 4,11,16,17,18, 19,24 and 25 of the Draft TLAB)
+(Main reference: Sections 8,11, new section 12BA,12E,12N,12P,15,23A,23G and paragraph 66 of the Eighth Schedule to the Income Tax Act : Clauses 4,11,16,17,18, 19,22,24,25 and 43 of the Draft TLAB)